misiektoja/instagram_monitor/docs/usage.md

 docker compose logs -f
 ```

-Stop and remove the service container without deleting the bind-mounted files or named session volume:
+Stop and remove the service container:

 ```sh
 docker compose down
 ```

+This command does not delete files in the current directory or the `instagram_monitor_session` volume.

-When Web Dashboard is selected, open [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
-Compose publishes the port only on host loopback.
-Other machines cannot connect unless you deliberately change the published address.
+When the Web Dashboard is enabled, open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) on the host.
+Compose exposes the port only to that computer.
+Other devices cannot connect unless you change the published address.

-Compose automatically makes `instagram_monitor.conf` available in `/data`.
-The application also loads `.env` from that directory when setup selected it.
-Do not replace a wizard-created `.env` with `.env.example` because the existing file can contain private login or notification values.
+Compose makes `instagram_monitor.conf` available as `/data/instagram_monitor.conf`.
+Instagram Monitor also loads `/data/.env` when setup selected it.
+Do not replace a wizard-created `.env` with `.env.example` because `.env` may contain private login or notification values.

 <a id="common-run-scenarios"></a>
 ### Direct Docker

-Use explicit container paths when selecting files from the mounted current directory:
+In direct Docker commands, refer to files from the current host directory through `/data`:

 ```sh
 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor:latest <target_insta_user> --config-file /data/instagram_monitor.conf --env-file /data/.env
 ```

-The same `instagram_monitor_session` volume must be present during browser import and later logged-in runs.
+Use the same `instagram_monitor_session` volume during browser import and every later logged-in run.
+Otherwise the later container cannot find the imported session.

 ### Import Firefox into the Container Session